 Foreign property investments are greatly encouraged by the Dominican Republic government.
 Incentives, according to the country’s tourism office, include:

-Over the past decade the country has had a building boom, much of it fueled by foreign buyers.
+Over the past decade the country has had a building boom, much of it was fuelled by foreign homebuyers.
 Crash-induced foreclosures did not generate a significant drain on the Dominican market because most foreigners pay in cash.
-Even so, according to Alexandre Houisse of Coldwell Banker Coast to Coast Real Estate, the crisis did push prices down by about 20-25%.
+Even so, according to Alexandre Houisse of Coldwell Banker Coast to Coast Real Estate, the global crisis did push prices down by about 20-25%.

 New development projects fell by 70-80%, as a result of confidence crisis in the wake of global financial troubles, according to Sandy Parekh, broker-owner of Remax Coral Bay Realty.
-“A lot of people that were going to develop projects have all put them on hold,” he said, “and there’s still very few projects that are starting at the moment.”
+“A lot of people that were going to develop projects have all put them on hold,” he said.

-However that conclusion may be too pessimistic, others say.
-After overcoming the 2008 global financial crisis, the foreign market for second homes has been reborn, especially during the last three years, said Realtor Association (AEI) president Emil Montas.
+As the global economy improves, especially that of the United States, the Dominican Republic´s tourism sector and property market started to recover.
+The foreign market for second homes has been reborn, especially during the last three years, said Realtor Association (AEI) president Emil Montas.
 And foreigners with high buying power have in increasingly come to live in the capital after having made large investments in the past two years, according to a report by Dominican Today.

 Be the first to comment on this article!